-- (19) Mid-Multnomah County Sewer Implementation Plan, CH2M HILL, September 1985. - (20) Findings and Order In the Matter of the proposal to Declare a Threat to Drinking Water in a Specially Defined Area in Mid-Multnomah County Pursuant to ORS 454.275 et. seq., Environmental Quality Commission, as ordered on April 25, 1986. - (21) Evaluation of Hearing Record for proposal to Declare a Threat to Drinking Water in a Specifically Defined Area of Mid-Multnomah County Pursuant to ORS 454.275 et seq., Department of Environmental Quality, January 30, 1986, and February 1986. - (22) The City of Gresham Waste Water Treatment Plan Facilities Plan, Brown and Caldwell, February 1985, Amended January 1986 by Black & Veatch. - (23) City of Gresham Mid-County Interceptor Sewers Facility Plan, Brown and Caldwell, May 1987. - (25) Wastewater Facilities Plan, Unified Sewerage Agency of Washington County, Volumes I, II and III, Tualatin Basin Consultants, June 1990 - (26) Final Report Sanitary Sewage Study, Johnson Creek Area, Clackamas County, November 1989 - (27) Sewerage Facility and Financial Master Plan, City of West Linn, Murray, Smith and Associates, July 1989 plan or action related to the provision of public facilities and services.
+- (19) Mid-Multnomah County Sewer Implementation Plan, CH2M HILL, September 1985. - (20) Findings and Order In the Matter of the proposal to Declare a Threat to Drinking Water in a Specially Defined Area in Mid-Multnomah County Pursuant to ORS 454.275 et. seq., Environmental Quality Commission, as ordered on April 25, 1986. - (21) Evaluation of Hearing Record for proposal to Declare a Threat to Drinking Water in a Specially Defined Area in Mid-Multnomah County Pursuant to ORS 454.275 et. seq., Department of Environmental Quality, January 30, 1986, and February 1986. - (22) The City of Gresham Waste Water Treatment Plan Facilities Plan, Brown and Caldwell, February 1985, Amended January 1986 by Black & Veatch. - (23) City of Gresham Mid-County Interceptor Sewers Facility Plan, Brown and Caldwell, May 1987. - (25) Wastewater Facilities Plan, Unified Sewerage Agency of Washington County, Volumes I, II and III, Tualatin Basin Consultants, June 1990. - (26) Final Report Sanitary Sewage Study, Johnson Creek Area, Clackamas County, November 1989 - (27) Sewerage Facility and Financial Master Plan, City of West Linn, Murray, Smith and Associates, July 1989.

-This support documentation shall be used as a standard of comparison by any person or organization proposing any facilities
+This support documentation shall be used as a standard of comparison by any person or organization proposing any facilities plan or action related to the provision of public facilities and services.